pckerneis/textmode/README.md

 and renders their output as an animated, colored grid of characters in your terminal.
 No npm packages, no build step, no ES6 magic - plain old JS functions in, ANSI escape codes out.

+It doubles as a web editor to quickly get started and share creations.
+It is live at https://textmode.cloud.

 ## Install